Har Ghar Kuch Kehta Hai: Cast

-Re launching and branding
+Production

 The serial was re launched with new episodes on 7 September 2013 on Colors channel.
 It was produced by the Indian division of BBC Worldwide and featured homes of such celebrities as Govinda, Waheeda Rehman, Irfan Pathan, Sakshi Tanwar and Ila Arun among others.
 The new show also introduces the viewer to a new host, Vinay Pathak.

 In 2014 Asian Paints released a commercial which was focused on the joys of homemaking in the world of Har Ghar Kuch Kehta Hai.
-The 22 seconds long commercial episodes were produced by Ogilvy India agency in partnership with Bang in the Middle.
+The 22-second long commercial episodes were produced by Ogilvy India agency in partnership with Bang in the Middle.

 Following the commercials, it revealed by Sony Entertainment that they bought the rights on airing the first season of the serial on their own TV channel, with second and third seasons released in 2015.